-Audience profiling is essential to understand where to spend your time and money for the greatest return on investment.
+Audience profiling is used by brands to help them identify where to spend time and money to get the best returns.
 By knowing exactly who your audience is, you can define a target group to focus your activities on those most likely to complete the goals you want them to.

 “Customers buy for their reasons, not yours.” ~ Orvel Ray Wilson, 1984.

 With the tools to create ideas that stick, access to this data is urging marketers to veer away from traditional segmentation based on demographics to more comprehensive profiling, covering every aspect of the customer journey, and all four core marketing disciplines.

 Audience segmentation was once the starting point for every brand, used to better understand their target audience.
 Splitting consumers into designated groups based on demographic data like age, gender and location used to be the only way to drive more targeted campaigns.

 Today, this process has taken on a whole new meaning.